yeastrc/limelight-core/docs/source/tutorials/magnum-pipeline.rst

 Set Up Your Project Folder
 =============================

+ 1. Open up a terminal.
+If you are on Windows, follow the directions on our :ref:`Docker Installation Tutorial <Installing Docker>` to open a Linux terminal.

- 1. Create a project folder
+ 2. Create a project folder

     .. code-block:: bash

        mkdir ~/my-project
        cd ~/my-project

- 2. Copy the example input data into the project folder
+ 3. Copy the example input data into the project folder

     .. code-block:: bash